CAREamics/microSplit-reproducibility/README.md

 In order to run the examples, you will need to install PyTorch, CAREamics and the utilities in this repository.

-1. Create a new environment with the package manager of your choice, we recommand [mamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html), but you can also use [conda](https://docs.anaconda.com/miniconda/).
+1. Create a new environment with the package manager of your choice, we recommand [mamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html), but you can also use [conda](https://docs.anaconda.com/miniconda/) (in which case, substitute `mamba` for `conda` in the following bash commands).
     ```bash
     mamba create -n microsplit python=3.12
     mamba activate microsplit